d2l-ai/d2l-en/chapter_crashcourse/lookup-api.md

 ## Finding the usage of specific functions and classes

 For specific function or class usage, we can use the  `help` function.
-Let's take a look at the usage of the `ones_like,  such as the NDArray function as an example. `
+Let's take a look at the usage of the `ones_like` function of an NDArray as an example.

 ```{.python .input}
 help(nd.ones_like)